LivePersonInc/node-agent-sdk/README.md

 - [Contributing](#contributing)

 ## Disclaimer
-Currently the API bhind this SDK starts sending *MessagingEventNotification*s immediately upon connection, but this subscription will exclude some notifications.
+Currently the API behind this SDK starts sending *MessagingEventNotification*s immediately upon connection, but this subscription will exclude some notifications.

 A new version of the API will be released soon in which there is no automatic subscription, and you must explicitly subscribe to these events for each conversation in order to receive them.